Martin Berkhan in happier times.

 Martin complains: “He even refers to Alan's review at the end.
 Alan changed his stance long ago”

-Gee, forgive me for not knowing that Alan had changed his stance!
-(And only partially, I might add; Alan’s comments indicate he hasn’t exactly embraced the concept with open arms).
+Gee, forgive me for not knowing that Aragon had changed his stance!
+(And only partially, I might add; Aragon’s comments indicate he hasn’t exactly embraced the concept with open arms).
 While I’m flattered that you read my website Martin, I don’t read yours.
 And I certainly don’t frequent bodybuilding forums; heaven help me the day my life becomes that boring.
 Please don’t take offense, but I really am a busy guy who tries to spend as little time on the Internet as possible.
-As such, I don’t have the time nor the inclination to keep track of every single thing that you, Alan, nor anyone else has ever written on the topic of IF.
+As such, I don’t have the time nor the inclination to keep track of every single thing that you, Aragon, nor anyone else has ever written on the topic of IF.
 I prefer to focus on what’s written in the scientific literature rather than Internet posts.
-I’ve happily removed the link to Alan’s article from my site – if people want to know what Alan thinks on the topic, they can visit his site.
+I’ve happily removed the link to Aragon’s article from my site – if people want to know what he thinks on the topic, they can visit his site.
 Needless to say, my sentiments on IF remain unchanged.

 My Advice to Martin